lorenzoalbani/qlik_project_horsa/README.md

 This project is developed for academic purposes within the scope of the university course.

+The full report is available both in Italian and English in the files 'QLik_Report.pdf', 'QLik_Report_ITA.pdf'.

 ---

 *For questions or collaborations, feel free to contact me!*